How This Works

 Sequencer (2024/10)

-Listening: The purpose of this web site is to stream a live, rolling test of iterations of the software in combination with various hardware or within new network configurations.
+Listening: The purpose of this web site is to stream a live, rolling test of iterations of the software in combination with various hardware and network configurations.
 During weekday commuting hours– 0600 – 1000 US EST and 1600 – 1800 US EST, a recognizable change of activity is usually evident.
 The cell phone WiFi detected from users of a local, busy roadway and a commuter train often disrupt an otherwise steady background pattern of the neighborhood networks.
 The simplest neighborhood patterns may be heard after 0000 ET.

 Updates (i.e. live, human interaction) of this system are usually made on weekday evenings and Sundays at 2000 US ET.